miguelcobain/ember-paper/README.md

 ### Content Security Policy

+This is no longer used in newer ember-cli apps.
+However, here are the instructions if you need them.
 Ember Paper uses fonts from Google Fonts, so the URL to them has to be white listed.
 You can set this by adding to the Content Security Policy defined in `config/environment.js` like so:

 ```js